Duchy of Württemberg: Foundation

 The Duchy of Württemberg was formed when, at the Diet of Worms, 21 July 1495, Maximilian I, King of the Romans and Holy Roman Emperor, declared the Count of Württemberg (Graf von Württemberg), Eberhard V "the Bearded," Duke of Württemberg (Herzog von Württemberg).
-This would be the last elevation to Dukedom of the Medieval era.
+This would be the last elevation to dukedom of the Medieval era.
 The House of Württemberg had reigned over the territory since the 11th century, and Duke Eberhard I himself ascended to the throne in 1450 at the age of 14, over a territory split in two states: the Württemberg ruled by the Württemberg-Stuttgart line, and the Württemberg of the Württemberg-Urach line.
-In 1482, he united the two parts of the future Duchy, fusing the governments of both counties into what would be the basis of the Duchy's central government.
+In 1482, he united the two parts of the future duchy, fusing the governments of both counties into what would be the basis of the duchy's central government.
+The elevation to a duchy not only raised Württemberg’s prestige in the Empire but also marked a key moment in its administrative consolidation.

 After Eberhard's death in 1496, he was succeeded by his cousin, Eberhard II, and he would make little change to the government's structure.
-Despite having earlier been the Count from 1480 to 1482, he proved to be administratively incompetent, and his attempt to begin a war against Bavaria prompted the Estates to request Maximilian I to call a diet in March 1498 to remove Eberhard II.
+Despite having earlier been the count from 1480 to 1482, he proved to be administratively incompetent, and his attempt to begin a war against Bavaria prompted the Estates to request Maximilian I to call a diet in March 1498 to remove Eberhard II.
 The Emperor then made the unprecedented decision to side with the Estates and thus deprived Duke Eberhard II of his principality in May 1498.
 While the Duke's advisers were arrested or fled, Eberhard II himself was banished to Lindenfels Castle and granted an annuity of 6000 florins until his death in 1504.
 The one accomplishment of Eberhard II's reign was the establishment of the Hofkapelle for the performance of religious music, and this system of music patronage would remain uninterrupted until the Thirty Years' War.